bustoutsolutions/siesta/README.md

 Follow the [Carthage instructions](https://github.com/Carthage/Carthage#adding-frameworks-to-an-application) to add `Siesta.framework` to your project.

-As of this writing, there is one additional step you need to follow for Xcode 7 beta that isn’t in the Carthage docs:
+As of this writing, there is one additional step you need to follow for Xcode 7 that isn’t in the Carthage docs:

 * Build settings → Framework search paths → `$(PROJECT_DIR)/Carthage/Build/iOS/`